rackerlabs/support-how-to/content/general/windows-os-mitigations-against-cpu-speculative-execution-vulnerabilities.md

 Rackspace continues to evaluate and address a set of speculative execution vulnerabilities affecting certain CPU, commonly known as Meltdown and Spectre: [CVE-2017-5753](http://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2017-5753), [CVE-2017-5715](http://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2017-5715), and [CVE-2017-5754](http://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2017-5754).
 From a Windows® Server® OS perspective, Rackspace is primarily focused on implementing the main registry key, which is required for devices to receive both the January 2018 Security Rollup Patch and future Microsoft Security patches.
 For the registry key, Microsoft® guidance is to use anti-virus (AV) solutions to push the main key out to devices.
 However, given the variety of AV solutions utilized by Rackspace customers, Rackspace took the approach to push the registry key out to devices to ensure customers could receive the January 2018 Security Rollup Patch.

 In many cases, customers and Rackspace have now applied this key.
 As of this time, there are no known impacts to server performance associated with the installation of the main registry key.
 If Rackspace manages your patching, the most current security patch (which addresses a key issue for the current vulnerability) is being pushed through our Windows Server Update System (WSUS).

-Customers on managed colocation (colo) and Managed Infrastructure environments should reference the vendors for their recommended solutions to mitigate the vulnerability via patches of the operating system.

 It is important to note that the January 2018 Security Rollup Patch security patch has the capability to eliminate multiple possible vectors.
 However, for the patch to be fully functional, three additional registry keys must be implemented on each device, and the server must be rebooted for implementation.
 Rackspace is not pushing these keys because we have identified that devices might experience a performance impact or possible "blue screens" after these additional keys are implemented.
 Given this, we recommend that customers carefully consider the implications of applying the three additional registry keys and apply them as they deem appropriate.
 As a reminder, the main registry is required, and the patch must be installed for the additional keys to take effect.

+Customers on managed colocation (colo) and Managed Infrastructure environments should reference the vendors for their recommended solutions to mitigate the vulnerability via patches of the operating system.

+We recommend that those Microsoft Private Cloud customers running virtual machines on Hyper-V hypervisors follow Microsoft’s remediation guidance for customers who request host level patching.
+More info is available here: [Protecting guest virtual machines from CVE-2017-5715 (branch target injection)](https://docs.microsoft.com/en-us/virtualization/hyper-v-on-windows/CVE-2017-5715-and-hyper-v-vms).
+We recommend that guest OS remediation align with the process noted in this document.

 ### Patch rollup install schedule for January 2018